Discrete Variables and Continuous Variables In Exercises 13–18, d... | Channels for Pearson+

 Continuous Variables

 Continuous variables, in contrast, can take on an infinite number of values within a given range.
-They are typically measurements that can be subdivided into finer increments, such as height or weight.
-If the variable were to represent something like the exact measurement of a hat size in inches, it would be considered continuous.
+They represent measurements and can include fractions or decimals, such as height, weight, or temperature.
+Continuous variables are typically associated with data that can be measured rather than counted, allowing for a more nuanced representation of information.

 Recommended video: